jopamo/weatenine/README.md

 ### 🎉 Introduction

-This is the user manual for the Random Paint Drops Simulation website.
+Hello, and thank you for utilizing our software!

+This application will allow you to create the picture of your dreams in only a few inputs from the user.

 ---